See the newest stretches of East Coast Greenway, designated in 2016.

 - ECG Trip Planner (create custom maps and cue sheets)

 - Designated Trail List

 - Planning your Route

 - Sample Trips, Rides, Tours

-The East Coast Greenway is 3000 miles long, stretching through cities, suburbs, and rural areas from Calais, Maine to Key West, Florida.
+The East Coast Greenway is 3,000 miles long, stretching through cities, suburbs, and rural areas from Calais, Maine to Key West, Florida.
 Our goal is for the entire Greenway to be on paths, completely separated from the road.
-Nearly a quarter of the route is currently on local, traffic-free, firm-surfaced trails that are safe for all abilities.
+Over 30% of the route is currently on local, traffic-free, firm-surfaced trails that are safe for all abilities.
 The remainder is comprised of interim on-road sections that link completed trails together, and occasional ferries and trains where there is currently no safe on- or off-road option.

 While we have generally attempted to keep the interim on-road sections on roads with low traffic and bike lanes or good shoulders where they exist, conditions are not always appropriate for all users.
 The on-road sections are recommended only for cyclists with some experience and some sections are suitable only for advanced cyclists.
 Everyone should use caution, and be watchful for adverse conditions including busy intersections, sections with no shoulders and areas of heavy traffic.